 When we talk of the Prophetic books of the Bible, Isaiah is often the first to come to mind.
 The first of the so-called “Major Prophets” (a designation denoting length, not significance), Isaiah recounts the life and teachings of the prophet Isaiah who lived in the Kingdom of Judah during the 8th century BCE.
-Isaiah is a prominent text within the Tanakh, or Hebrew Bible, designated as the first of the Tanakh's Latter Prophets and one of the most influential religious texts during the Second Temple period.
+Isaiah is a prominent text within the Tanakh, or Hebrew Bible, designated as the first of the Tanakh's Latter Prophets and one of the most influential religious texts of the Second Temple period.
 This Old Testament book also has a profound impact within Christian theology.
 It is referenced numerous times throughout the New Testament, and its Christological implications have caused some scholars to refer to Isaiah as “the Fifth Gospel”.

-Let’s take a look at some of the historical context around the writing of the book of Isaiah, paying special attention to when and why the text was composed.
+Let’s take a look at some of the historical context around the writing of the Book of Isaiah, paying special attention to when and why the text was composed.
 We hope that this overview will encourage you to engage Isaiah with new insight.

-The book of Isaiah primarily centers around the messages and teachings that God gave to the people of Israel through the prophet Isaiah ben Amoz.
+The Book of Isaiah primarily centers around the messages and teachings that God gave to the people of Israel through the prophet Isaiah ben Amoz.
 Scholarly consensus is that the book of Isaiah was not written by its namesake prophet singlehandedly.
-The book covers an expansive period of time--compiled over a period of approximately 2 centuries, which seems to point to it being a composition of several prophets or writers active during this period of Israel’s history.
-Nevertheless, Isaiah plays a key role throughout the narrative laid out in the book.
+The book covers an expansive period of time—compiled over a period of approximately 2 centuries, which seems to point to it being a composition of several prophets or writers active during this period of Israel’s history.
+Nevertheless, Isaiah himself plays a key role throughout the narrative laid out in the book.

-Isaiah, a prophet of the southern kingdom, was called by God to share His message with the people in 740 B.C.-- the year that King Uzziah died.
+Isaiah, a prophet of the southern kingdom, was called by God to share His message with the people in 740 B.C.—the year that King Uzziah died.
 This was a critical period in the history of the southern kingdom of Judah.
 Uzziah was known as one of the best kings Judah had; his rule marked a time of great prosperity for the kingdom.
 But as prosperity boomed, the divide between the rich and poor in the kingdom grew wider, and all the while the threat of invasion from Assyria was mounting.

 Things got even more grave when King Uzziah contracted leprosy and was forced to give over the throne of the nation of Judah to his son, Jotham.
 Unlike his father, Jotham was a weak and vacillating person and was unable to inspire confidence in his people.
 This is the political situation in which Isaiah's prophetic work begins.